-The school's on-line safety policy clearly outlines the way in which the school uses technology and the measures in place to ensure safe and responsible use by all.
+The school's Acceptable Use policy clearly outlines the way in which the school uses technology and the measures in place to ensure safe, responsible and respectful use by all.
 There is a clear code of conduct for staff and volunteers which sets out the use of new technologies, mobile phones and personal photographic equipment around children.
 The school will consider, in particular, Looked after Children (Children in Care) who might be put at risk by being included in publicity materials or school photographs.

-The DFE highlights the risks of new technologies:
+The DfE highlights the risks of new technologies: